 (Photo by Orion/courtesy Everett Collection.
 Thumbnail: Vertical Entertainment, TriStar Pictures/courtesy Everett Collection)

-First of all, you’re going to see lots of 0% movies, and there’s even more out there, but the ones on this list all have at least 20 reviews.
+You’re going to see lots of 0% movies, and there’s even more out there, but the ones on this list all have at least 20 reviews.
 We wanted to make sure the movies we’re “vouching” for as the worst ever have inflicted a minimum threshold of agony on critics.
 And the 20-review entry applies for every other movie on this list, and that includes the usual suspects of garbage cinema, like the deep space train wreck Battlefield Earth, the box office turkey (turtle?)
-The Master of Disguise, Netflix’s lazy western The Ridiculous 6, and flaccid softcore Killing Me Softly (which also makes a dubious apperance in the 200 best and worst erotic movies).
+The Master of Disguise, Netflix’s lazy western The Ridiculous 6, and flaccid softcore Killing Me Softly (which also makes a dubious appearance in the 200 best and worst erotic movies).

 You may also note a number of significant stinkers are from the past 20 years.
 It’s not just because Uwe Boll was employed during this time period.
 And, by the way, he’s actually beat by dubious directing duo Aaron Seltzer and Jason Friedberg, who have four movies on the list.
 Instead, it’s the fact more reviews are being written and collected than ever before, so today’s disasters have a better chance of vaunting over 20 reviews.
 (And for movies that share the same score, more reviews means you’re placed higher within the ranking.)